apache/hudi/website/versioned_docs/version-0.14.0/configurations.md

 :::tip
-With [externalized config file](/docs/configurations#externalized-config-file), instead of directly passing configuration settings to every Hudi job, you can also centrally set them in a configuration file `hudi-default.conf`.
+With [externalized config file](/docs/configurations#externalized-config-file), instead of directly passing configuration settings to every Hudi job, you can also centrally set them in a configuration file `hudi-defaults.conf`.
 :::

 By default, Hudi would load the configuration file under `/etc/hudi/conf` directory.
 You can specify a different configuration directory location by setting the `HUDI_CONF_DIR` environment variable.